ahmadiehsan/microbest/README.md

 - [x] Add Kong and its plugins
 - [x] Add production support to docker-compose.yaml
 - [x] Rename the projct to microbest
-- [x] Persist data for Prometheus, Grafana, and Elasticsearch
+- [x] Persist data for Prometheus, Grafana, Elasticsearch, Kibana, and Kafka
-- [ ] Persist data for Kafka, Kibana, Kong, OtelCollector
+- [ ] Persist data for Kong, OtelCollector
+- [ ] Grafana dashboard for FastAPI and Django
 - [ ] Add example ENVs
 - [ ] Add Poetry
 - [ ] Add overview diagram